 This means the CRM software connects to Facebook, Twitter, Instagram, LinkedIn and other social networks.
 It gives your sales reps additional engagement channels via social media marketing.

 Software as a service (SaaS)

-This is a model for cloud-based CRM software that is sold as a subscription service, not as traditional software that needs to be installed on your local servers and devices.
+This model for cloud-based CRM software is sold as a subscription service, not as traditional software that needs to be installed on your local servers and devices.